 - Happens a lot in Perfect Girl Evolution.
 Sunako, in particular, has a tendency to reel back whenever the word 'ugly' gets bandied about.
 In one particular episode, when this is combined with guilt, she ends up walking around with a lot of 'arrows' stuck in her... until Takenaga delivers a particularly pointed barb that demonstrates that her thoughtlessness was very similar to the same comment that, years back, crushed her self-confidence and turned her into a withdrawn, horror-obsessed loner... at which point a giant arrow descends from space, obliterating the entire mansion.
 REALLY painful realization, apparently.

 - In Ah!
 My Goddess, Skuld is able to do this literally once her magic develops.

-- In Ouran High School Host Club this happens to Tamaki when he first meets Renge and she calls him "stupid, narcissist, incompetent, commoner, [and] disgusting".
+- This happens to Tamaki when he first meets Renge and she calls him "stupid, narcissist, incompetent, commoner, [and] disgusting".

-- In another episode, he gets hit with a speech bubble when Haruhi cracks open a crab leg.
+- In another episode, Tamaki gets hit with a speech bubble when Haruhi cracks open a crab leg.

 - This also happens to Tamaki in the first episode of the live-action adaptation, when Haruhi calls him "annoying".

 - The word "virgin" does this to Hideki in Chobits.

 - This happened to Natsuru in the manga version of Kämpfer.